BLCM/BLCMods/Borderlands 2 mods/osetor74/Oselands/OselandsChangelog.md

 			-3 Projectiles per shot, 3 ammo per shot, high mag size.
 			-Fires slow, arcing projectiles that ricochet from surfaces and between enemies.
 			-No standard sniper crit bonus, but instead gets higher base damage.

+		 [1.2.0]

+		> Pyrana (Vladof Pistol) - Rue, the Love Thresher -Slow firing x3 vladof pistol with lower mag -Killing an enemy grants the Pyrana highly increased fire rate and mag size for 5 seconds

+		> Pocket Salvo (Tediore Shotgun) - Mortar
+			-Shoots arcing projectiles that ricochet multiple times and create a large explosion on each ricochet, dealing +100% grenade splash

+		> Gladiator (Hyperion Sniper) - Terramorphous the Invincible -Applies a new Bleed status effect, dealing DoT and increasing the enemy's damage taken by 15%.
+This status effect can not stack

+		> Quicksilver (Tediore SMG) - World Drop Only -Increases movement speed while held slightly, has increased fire rate and a ridiculously fast reload speed.